xendit/xenissuing-ios/README.md

 ## Usage

-### Xencrypt
+### SecureSession

-XenCrypt is a module to help you set up encryption between XenIssuing and your application.
+SecureSession is a module to help you set up encryption between XenIssuing and your application.

 It includes several methods:
 - `generateSessionId` will encrypt a session key randomly generated used for asymmetric encryption with Xenissuing.